 The first edition of Darryl Cunningham’s Science Tales was published in 2012 and shortlisted for the British Comics Awards: Best Book.
 It was updated in 2013 to include a new chapter on fracking.
 This new paperback edition unites it as a series with Darryl Cunningham’s other best selling titles with Myriad: Graphic Science and Supercrash.
 They will be joined in November 2019 by Cunningham’s latest graphic exposé, Billionaires.

-A graphic milestone of investigative reporting, Cunningham’s essays explode the lies, hoaxes and scams of popular science, debunking media myths and decoding some of today’s most fiercely-debated issues: climate change, electroconvulsive therapy, the moon landing, the MMR (Measles, Mumps and Rubella) vaccine, homeopathy, chiropractic, evolution, science denialism and, new for this edition, fracking.
+A graphic milestone of investigative reporting, Cunningham’s essays explode the lies, hoaxes and scams of popular science, debunking media myths and decoding some of today’s most fiercely-debated issues: climate change, electroconvulsive therapy, the moon landing, the MMR (Measles, Mumps and Rubella) vaccine, homeopathy, chiropractic, evolution, science denialism and fracking.

 Argument28 October 2012

 It takes a real talent to pack in so much information and so many ideas and arguments in a book that contains no more than a few hundred words.
 As a science primer that presents complex ideas in a simple, but never simplistic, way, Science Tales cannot be recommended enough.View source

 He lays out his case in easily digestible fashion via simple illustrations of his everyman stand-in and inventive use of photographs and pictures… Science Tales should prove both informative and engaging, and Cunningham’s succinct presentation delivers the facts with no prior scientific understanding required.